 With bow hunting season nearly upon us, a common question for new hunters or even experienced is whether crossbows or compound bows are best.
-In some instances, the state you live in will decide for you which can be used.
+In some instances, state regulations will dictate which of the two you can use.
 It is always best to check with your local fish and game agency to ensure that you are meeting the regulations.
-Also remember to only hunt in designated areas so as to not impact those camping in the wilds as well.
+Also, remember to only hunt in designated areas so as to not impact those camping in the wilds as well.
 Knowing the pros and cons of each model will help you make the choice on your next hunting expedition.
 I am going to spend some time describing the pros and cons of each as well as provide you with some affiliate links to each type of bow that I have found most beneficial.

 First a Little History

 Crossbows use a similar launch mechanism to a normal recurve or longbow.
 Instead of an arrow, a crossbow uses a bolt, which is a smaller version of the typical arrow.
 The benefit of a crossbow comes in the form of a locking mechanism which allows for the archer to hold the potential energy of the shot until they are ready to fire.
-This takes no additional effort once the bolt has been pulled back.
+This takes no additional effort once you pull the bolt back.
 This allows for added concentration on the target.
-Therefore the only strenuous activity that is required in a crossbow is the ability to pull the bolt back to load the bold.
-Even this has been made easier through the use of a compound crossbow which merges the benefits of the compound bow.
+Therefore the only strenuous activity a crossbow requires is the ability to pull the bolt back to load the bold.
+User improvements have made this easier through the use of a compound crossbow which merges the benefits of the compound bow.
 The other benefit of the crossbow is the way it is held.
 It is much more ergonomically correct.
 It generally comes with a stock like a rifle that the hunter can use to steady during the shot increasing accuracy.

 |Pros of a Crossbow||Cons of a Crossbow|

 |Ease of use with a rapid load/reload||Some limited use by jurisdictions|

 |Accuracy due to stabilization||Noise when the bolt is released|

 |Power due to mechanical advantage||Weight can become an issue|